numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-TTL for the data in the store
+TTL for the data in the store and tracker
 </p>

 </td>